Kaldeera/ng-SharePoint/README.md

 ng-SharePoint
 =============

-AngularJS ng-SharePoint wraps SharePoint JSOM into Angular world
+AngularJS ng-SharePoint wraps SharePoint REST API/JSOM into Angular world

 A set of services, directives and utilities that allows you to access and interact with SharePoint sites, lists and items.